Mopidevi18/InstanceSegmentation/README.md

 - **Framework:** Flask
 - **Features:**
-  - Upload image and view predictions
+  - Upload images through a user-friendly interface
+  - Run real-time inference using the trained segmentation model
-  - Live inference with segmentation mask and class labels
+  - Visualize instance masks with class labels overlayed on the image
+- **Model Loading:** Downloads the best-performing model from Google Cloud Storage at startup for inference
-- **Deployment:** Dockerized for portability and cloud readiness
+- **Deployment:** Dockerized for consistent local development and deployed via Cloud Run for scalable, serverless access

 ---

 ## Results